PMP® or PRINCE2 Certification | Velopi

 If you are out of work, or looking for a new role, you might be thinking of getting yourself a recognized project management certification.
 A quick review of openings on the various recruitment web-sites will discover that “PMP® or PRINCE2 project management certification” is desirable for many employers.
 However, they never give any indication as to which one you should go for.

 Being Registered Education Providers for the Project Management Institute, Velopi is obviously going to recommend the Project Management Professional (PMP®).
-Our flagship project management courses (run in Dublin, Cork, Limerick and Galway) focus on getting our students successfully through the PMP® exam.
-Over the years, we have helped hundreds of students obtain PMP® certification, using our Blended Learning Solution.
+Our flagship project management courses focus on getting our students successfully through the PMP® exam.
+Over the years, we have helped hundreds of students obtain PMP® certification.

 PRINCE2, in contrast, is a very prescribed, process-based methodology, providing detailed guidance on managing a project with clear processes, steps and templates.
 PRINCE stands for PRojects IN Controlled Environments and was originally developed by the Office of Government Commerce in the U.K. PRINCE2 project management certification builds up through several levels – Foundation, Practitioner and Professional.